RageLeague/DemocraticRace/README.md

 ## New Contents

 * **Brand new negotiations!** Many negotiations in this campaign are not as straightforward as reducing the opponent's core resolve to 0, and have more strategies to them.
 In addition, some negotiations have non-binary results.
-It is possible to win every negotiation but still lose the game!
+It is possible to win every negotiation but still lose the game, because of your terrible choices!
 * **A detailed Support mechanic!** Gain as much support as possible, as it determines many factors in this campaign, from the funding you get each day to how likely someone will vote for you.
 Gain support from various means, by completing quests, befriending people, and making popular decisions.
 * **Know your voter base!** Each person in Griftlands has some allegiance with certain factions, and has different wealth levels.
 This determines what this person cares about politically.
 Do you hope to win by getting support from the Admiralty, or will you win by appealing to the lower class?
 Your choice.
 * **Take your stances!** Havaria has many problems, and different people have different opinions on certain subjects.
 Will you increase funding for the Admiralty to win them over, or support better worker rights?
 Be careful, if you change your stances too much, you will be seen as hypocritical!